Pentium 4: Successor

-In March 2003, the Pentium 4 M (the mobile version of the Pentium 4) was discontinued after suffering from heat and power consumption problems and was replaced by the P6-based Pentium M. The Pentium M forms a part of the Centrino platform-marketing brand throughout the 2000s.
+In March 2003, the Pentium 4 M (the mobile version of the Pentium 4) was replaced by the P6-based Pentium M after suffering from heat and power consumption problems; the Pentium M forms a part of the Centrino platform-marketing brand throughout the 2000s.
+The last Pentium 4 M processors were released in June 2003, the same month when the similar Mobile Pentium 4 processors were introduced.

+The original successor to the Pentium 4 was (codenamed) Tejas, which was scheduled for an early-mid-2005 release.
+However, it was cancelled a few months after the release of Prescott due to extremely high TDPs (a 2.8 GHz Tejas emitted 150 W of heat, compared to around 68–69 W for a Northwood of the same speed and 84–89 W for a comparably clocked Prescott), marking Intel's shift towards multi-core processors.

 In May 2005, Intel released dual-core processors under the Pentium D and Pentium Extreme Edition brands.
 These came under the code names Smithfield and Presler for the 90 nm and 65 nm parts respectively.

-The original successor to the Pentium 4 was (codenamed) Tejas, which was scheduled for an early-mid-2005 release.
-However, it was cancelled a few months after the release of Prescott due to extremely high TDPs (a 2.8 GHz Tejas emitted 150 W of heat, compared to around 80 W for a Northwood of the same speed, and 100 W for a comparably clocked Prescott) and development on the NetBurst microarchitecture as a whole ceased, with the exception of the dual-core Pentium D, Pentium Extreme Edition and the Cedar Mill-based Pentium 4 HT.
+Development on the NetBurst microarchitecture as a whole ceased after the cancellation of Tejas, with the exception of the dual-core Pentium D, Pentium Extreme Edition and the Cedar Mill-based Pentium 4 HT.

-The real successor to the Pentium 4 brand is the Pentium Dual-Core brand, released in 2006.
-The first chips implementing it (in 65 nm) were released in January 2007 with the Yonah mobile processors and are based on the Enhanced Pentium M architecture, in June 3, 2007 with the Allendale (and later Conroe) desktop processors and in late 2007 with the Merom mobile processors, with the underlying microarchitecture being the Core microarchitecture.
+The real successor to the Pentium 4 brand is the Pentium Dual-Core brand in 2006, with the underlying microarchitecture being the Core microarchitecture.
+The first chips implementing it (in 65 nm) were released in January 2007 with the Yonah mobile processors and are based on the Enhanced Pentium M architecture, on June 3, 2007 with the Allendale (and later Conroe) desktop processors, and in late 2007 with the Merom mobile processors.